Serving Vancouver Island

-Pets Stay Home Training & Care is now located in Parksville, BC.
-After 11 years of providing
+Pets Stay Home Training & Care is located in Parksville, BC.
+We provided

-full-time service in Manitoba we moved to Vancouver Island.
-We are excited
+a full-time pet service in Manitoba from 2004-2015, and in 2015 we moved to Vancouver Island.
+We are a mobile service

-providing service in YOUR home.
+providing service in the homes of our clients.
 And yes, we are

 insured and bonded.